nicolashernandez/PyRATA/docs/user-guide.rst

 Time performance
 ===========================

-If you running the git version, you may make the code faster by removing the logging instructions.
+If you run the git version, you may make the code faster by removing the logging instructions.

 Simply run:

 .. doctest ::